-Linear and Linear and Linkage open spaces include \cdot to provide safe opportunities The amenities provided at or in The size of Linear and Linkage open linkage cycling and pedestrian paths, off- and on- for residents and visitors to association with Linear and Linkage spaces will be determined by their road cycling reservations, unused road walk, cycle and as open spaces depend on the length key purposes and location.
-Spaces and rail reservations, service easements appropriate, ride horses or and purposes for which the open used for recreational purposes can which provide linear reserves and routes. motorised vehicles for short, spaces are managed. generally be narrower than those It also includes small pathways and medium and long distances; Where there is a predominant used for other purposes and may well routes, which provide links to other open \cdot to provide opportunities for recreational and/or tourism use be far longer than those established spaces or other public and community non-motorised transport, (compared, for instance, with for example, to protect streamside venues (e.g. to shops, schools, residential such as commuting to work, conservation or habitat protection), habitats or to provide wildlife areas).
-Linear and Linkage open spaces school, shopping and other a greater level and range of movement corridors.
-The size of areas are predominantly for human use, but community destinations; amenities should be provided and reserved for natural habit purposes may also serve as wildlife corridors, and \cdot to provide access to and should increase with the length of will be determined by the assessed may be associated with riparian areas. between other open spaces the reserve.
-These may include minimum area or length required for and activity nodes (e.g. sports public toilets, seating, rubbish bins, a sustainable ecosystem. reserves, informal parks, bike racks and lookouts. lookouts, indoor venues), and Linear and Linkage open space between other land uses (e.g. with a strong commuting focus residential, retail and work generally require few amenities. places); Dispersed seating, bike racks, water \cdot to enhance urban and rural fountains, and good signage is amenity and to provide land often all that is required.
-Lighting use buffers; may also be required in some \cdot to provide opportunities for situations. urban conservation and ecosystem observation and study (e.g. 'green corridors' that may act as wildlife habitat and movement corridors); and \cdot to provide for other open space categories, which benefit from co-location with Linear and Linkage open space (e.g. Conservation and Heritage, Foreshore and Waterway).
-Where possible, and particularly in urban areas, Linear and Linkage open spaces used for recreation should ideally have return loops and circuits; and exit routes or points that allow users to escape or avoid personal attack, fire, flood or other dangerous conditions.
+The size of Linear and Linkage open spaces will be determined by their key purposes and location.
+Spaces used for recreational purposes can generally be narrower than those used for other purposes and may well be far longer than those established for example, to protect streamside habitats or to provide wildlife movement corridors.
+The size of areas reserved for natural habit purposes will be determined by the assessed minimum area or length required for a sustainable ecosystem.

+should ideally have return loops and circuits; and exit routes or points that allow users to escape or avoid personal attack, fire, flood or other dangerous conditions.
 Foreshore and waterway Foreshore and waterway open spaces are defined as estuaries, foreshores, beaches, creeks, rivers and lakes and the land and water areas associated with them.
 These open spaces serve a wide range of purposes including recreational, transport, water quality and aquatic ecosystem management, habitat protection and amenity.
 Increasingly, some of these areas will play a role in climate change adaptation, including buffering rising sea levels from residential areas, and absorbing the impacts of increased storm surge events. to protect and restore foreshore and waterway resources where they have significance at all levels in the open space hierarchy; to protect foreshore and waterways which contribute to ecosystem protection, stability and enhancement; to ensure compliance with State, national and international conservation agreements and covenants; to provide opportunities for residents and visitors to appreciate the foreshore and waterway assets; to contribute to scenic and amenity qualities; to provide opportunities for educational and scientific study and research; to provide resources for a wide array of recreational activities including The amenities to be provided at or in association with Foreshore and Waterway open space depend on the predominant nature and purpose of each site and the associated land areas.
 Those, which will need specific consideration include: a.
 Car and boat parking and traffic management facilities and services; b.
 Fish cleaning and wash-down areas; c.
 Use and service areas capable of supporting high activity levels; d.
 Kiosks, restaurants and other food services; e.
 Trails and pathways; f.
 Lookouts and other viewing facilities; g.
 Boat ramps, moorings and appropriate service buildings and yards; and h.
 Lifeguard and other safety facilities and services.
 The array of amenities provided at The size of Foreshore and Waterway open spaces will be determined by: a. the attributes of the resource; b. the size of the area required to protect the resource and to ensure ecosystem sustainability; c. the extent of existing foreshore/coastal reserves; d. the size of the area required to minimise impacts on other uses; and/or e. the area required to establish viable recreational and commercial activities together with the appropriate service areas.
 In all instances, the larger and more "complete" the site, the better is its capacity to provide the values and benefits for which it has been reserved.

 swimming, fishing, sailing, sites which are small or which have

 boating, rowing, sunbathing, importance for other purposes (e.g.

-picnicking/ socialising, conservation, landscape, heritage
+picnicking/socialising, conservation, landscape, heritage

 walking, nature study, may be restricted to deter excessive

 photography and and detrimental recreational or

 sightseeing; other uses).

-\cdot to provide linkages between
+· to provide linkages between

 open spaces areas, and to

 surrounding residential land

 and other community

 services;

-\cdot to provide opportunities for
+· to provide opportunities for

 a range of economic benefits

 to be achieved through the

 commercial use of the

 resources for tourism,

 boating, shipping and fishing;

 and

-\cdot to support other open space
+· to support other open space

 categories, which are able to

 co- locate with, waterway and

 lake open space (e.g. Linear

 and Linkage, Conservation

 and Heritage, Landscape and

 Amenity, and Utilities and

 Services open spaces).